NuGet/Home/proposed/2022/cpm-dotnet-cli-add-package-support.md

 | 3 | ❌ | ✔️ | ❌ | ❌ | `PackageReference and Version` added to .(cs/vb)proj file. | In addition to the current behavior `Directory.packages.props` file should be deleted if it exists in the project folder | ❌ |
 | 4 | ✔️ | ✔️ | ✔️ | ❌ | **dotnet CLI** - Restore failed with NU1008 error and NO edits were made to the csproj file. **VS** - Clicked on Update package in PM UI.
 New `PackageVersion` added to csproj file and `Directory.packages.props` file was not updated *(IMO this is a bug)* | No changes to the `PackageReference` item in but `PackageVersion` should be updated in the appropriate `Directory.Packages.Props` file.
 If the closest `Directory.packages.props` file inherit other props files, all inherited files should be considered when `add package` is executed.|[?](https://github.com/NuGet/Home/pull/11849#discussion_r890639808) |
 | 5 | ✔️ | ✔️ | ✔️ | ✔️ | **dotnet CLI** - Restore failed with NU1008 error and NO edits were made to the csproj file. **VS** - Clicked on Update package in PM UI.
 New `PackageVersion` added to csproj file and `VersionOverride` in .csproj file was not updated *(IMO this is a bug)* | Update `VersionOverride` element in the corresponding `PackageReference` | ✔️ Open for feedback |

-When `dotnet add package` is executed in a project onboarded to CPM (meaning that the `Directory.packages.props` file exists) there are a few scenarios that must be considered.

 ### 1. The package reference does not exist